kkubicki/ha-energetyczny-kompas-calendar/README.md

    - Click on the "..." button and add this repository (https://github.com/kkubicki/ha-energetyczny-kompas-calendar) as a custom repository.

 2. **Install the Integration**:
-   - Search for "Energetyczny Kompas" in HACS and install it.
+   - Search for "Energetyczny Kompas Calendar" in HACS and install it.

 3. **Restart Home Assistant**:
    - Restart your Home Assistant to load the component.

 4. **Configure**:
-   - Add the integration via Home Assistant → Settings → Devices & Services → Add Integration → "Energetyczny Kompas."
+   - Add the integration via Home Assistant → Settings → Devices & Services → Add Integration → "Energetyczny Kompas Calendar."

 ## Usage